-(Leading to a Career Certificate) Advisor: J. Giles CODE: CRC
+(Leading to a Career Certificate)

+Advisor: J. Giles

+CODE: CRC

 Program Description: Collision Repair Technology is an instructional program designed to prepare students for entry level into the Collision Repair and Refinishing trade.
-Upon completion of this program, the students should be prepared for beginning positions as body, frame, and refinish technicians.
-Students will be provided theory and practical repair and refinish work beginning with the basic applications and progressing on to heavy collision repairs requiring major body and frame alignment and panel replacement.
-The instruction includes all phases necessary to teach collision repair including glass replacement, welding, and replacement of hardware and trim items, cosmetics, and structural repairs.
-Collision Repair Technology may be taught as a career certificate program
+Upon completion of this program, the students will be prepared for beginning positions as body, frame, and refinish technicians.
+Students will be provided theory and practical repair and refinish work beginning with basic applications and progressing on to heavy collision repairs requiring major body and frame alignment and panel replacement.
+The instruction includes all phases necessary to teach collision repair including glass replacement, welding, replacement of hardware and trim items, cosmetics repairs, and structural repairs.